Born in 1970, Kate Daudy is a British visual artist recognised for her work exploring the limits of language.

 She commonly uses wood or felt fabric to create her writings, as well as her more characteristic ink drawings.
 Her words reflect or contrast with the nature of the object she makes or chooses, and value what she writes on for what it might evoke or represent.

-Kate lives and works in London.
+Daudy lives and works in London.